FidelityInternational/cicimages-tools/exercises/IaC/ansible/conditionals/README.md

   tasks:
   - debug:
-      msg: "No one will be available globally in the office till 01:00 GMT"
+      msg: "There is currently no one in the office, please try again later"
     when: day=="Monday" and time>=5

 ```